ngzhankang/DTP3-deeTeePeeTryHards/README.md

 > For more detailed documentation about the findings, please refer
 > to the GitHub Repo Wiki for reference.

->_Multiple Linear Regression: Predicting energy consumption in Singapore_
+>_Multiple Linear Regression Model: Predicting energy consumption in Singapore_

 ---
 ## About the Project